gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 **Why are data structures and algorithms so important?**

-Software development, in a full life-cyle, relies on a variety of comprehensive skills. *Design patterns for solving algorithmic problems* - like many university programs taught us - are ideal abstractions of real-world problems.
+Software development, in a full lifecyle, relies on a variety of comprehensive skills. *Design patterns for solving algorithmic problems* - like many university programs taught us - are ideal abstractions of real-world problems.
 Merging software modules by multiple developers, compiling a legacy code and fixing incompatibility issues, or for some reason remaking an open-source library from scratch, etc. will definitely bring more pain than designing and implementing algorithms.

 ![devops](/img/in-post/post-leetcode-journey/Devops.svg.png)